 Her spirit animal is a meerkat.

-I currently work as a designer and animator at the production studio Captiv8.
-My role involves working in the field of motion graphics, design and illustration to create digital and broadcast content.
-I am also heavily involved in the pre-production process, taking on responsiblities such as storyboarding, treatment and concept design.
+My most recent full time role was as a designer and animator at the production studio Captiv8.
+My role involved working in the field of motion graphics, design and illustration to create digital and broadcast content.
+I am also heavily involved in the pre-production process, taking on responsibilities such as storyboarding, treatment and concept design.

 I took up a two month internship with the production studio, Captiv8.

 Working across areas of broadcast and digital, I gained experience in designing motion graphics for various campaigns.I was able to utilize my skills in animation, illustration and design in order to work towards efficiently to a brief and deadline.
 Main softwares used include Photoshop, Flash and After Effects.

 Clients worked with include Prime Media Group, Universal Pictures, Musica Viva, CSM and 3M.